numba/numba/docs/source/reference/deprecation.rst

 Update calls to these methods such that:

-- They are always called when device for which their output is required is in the current CUDA context.
+- They are always called when the device for which their output is required is in the current CUDA context.
 - The ``compute_capability`` kwarg is not passed to them.
 - Any use of their results indexes into them using only a tuple of argument types.